 - Revenue: the prospect becomes a customer and pays for our service or product.

-A sales funnel so must be well optimized at all stages Activation, Retention, Revenue, Referral, to create a positive growth loop and avoid sending leads into a leaky barrel.
+A sales funnel must be well optimized at all stages Activation, Retention, Revenue, Referral, to create a positive growth loop and avoid sending leads into a leaky barrel.

 In a LinkedIn lead generation strategy, we will therefore focus mainly on the Acquisition and Awareness part.